brendan-ward/bathymetry/README.md

 This uses the Mapzen terrarium encoding in `create_tiles.py`.

 Elevation tiles for zooms 0 - 10 take about 9.5 hours to create.
 Currently in Mapbox GL JS, these only render correctly to about zoom 7.
+There appears to be linear chatter in the derived elevation output; we don't know yet if this comes from the underlying GEBCO data or the WarpedVRT resampling used to create the tiles.